crossorigin="anonymous">

 Complement with Other Devices

-Use additional fitness trackers with GPS during running or outdoor activities for more precise distance measurement.
+Use additional GPS-enabled fitness trackers during running or other outdoor activities for more precise distance measurements.

 Log Activities in the App